 Impact Resistance: Not Listed | Battery Life: 14 hours (high), 40 hours (low)

 The UltraTac K18 is a more affordable EDC flashlight.
 I’d recommend it for people getting their first EDC flashlight who want something of reasonable quality without spending a lot of money.

 At 3 inches, the UltraTa K18 is the perfect size.
 It has some nice features like being USB rechargeable, having a low-battery indicator, and stands up so it can be used like a candle.

 The only major issue I have with the UltraTac K18 is that there are only two modes: 110 and 370 lumens.
 It would be nice to have an ultra-low mode for emergencies.

 However, the battery life of this flashlight is very impressive.
 Just be warned that you need to use quality batteries.
 If you use alkaline batteries, you’ll only get a max of about 200 lumens and a much shorter life.

-A nice feature of the MecArmy Illuminex is that is recharges quickly via USB in just 1 hour.
-The flashlight is impact resistance tested to 2 meters and has an IPX8 waterproofness.
+A nice feature of the CREE XP-G3 is that is recharges quickly via USB in just 40 minutes.
+The flashlight has an IPX65 waterproofness rating.